GenAI

 Best practices

-Use gradients in spectrum icon, prompts, and skeleton loaders paired with neutral text.
+Use the AI color gradient in spectrum icon paired with neutral text.

 “Do” example showing a search screen with the query “Arm chair” typed in to the search field.
 Multiple suggestions are stacked in black text with gray icons in front of them.
 The last 2 suggestions have the full spectrum AI icon in front of them also with black text.